govau/design-system-site/content/components/page-alerts/accessibility/keyboard.md

 ---

-How the page alerts are viewed with various colour blindnesses
+How keyboard navigation works with page alerts.